ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 ...
 ```

-To test the `substringOneRecvAddress()` method we use other rule for the chained method call `shipment.getReceiverAddress().getStreet1()`...
-Return the "Street 1 test" String.
-Then we just use JUnit like in the old days.
+To test the `substringOneRecvAddress()` method we use different rule for the chained method call `shipment.getReceiverAddress().getStreet1()`...
+First, return the "Street 1 test" String.
+Then we just use JUnit the way we would in the old days.

 ```java
 ...